Virginia Health Departments sending COVID-19 booster reminders

 The text reminder will include a link to make an appointment, along with a phone number to call.

 Health officials say, not everyone will get this reminder at first.
-They also caution, you don’t need to receive a message to get boosted, if your time is already up.
+They also warn you don’t need to receive a message to get boosted if your time is already up.

 Copyright 2022 WWBT.
 All rights reserved.